andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_ShortCourse/CONN_04_GUI_Overview.rst

 .. figure:: 04_Anatomical_Display.png

   Clicking on the structural slices in the CONN GUI will open another display window that allows you to view the slices in three dimensions.
+Checking multiple boxes will create cross-sections from multiple angles; for exmaple, check the boxes next to ``View yz plane`` and ``View xy plane`` will create a combination of coronal and sagittal slices.

 The Functional Tab